learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/MongoDB_in_Docker.md

 docker run --name containername -p 27017:27017 -e MONGO_INITDB_ROOT_USERNAME=user -e MONGO_INITDB_ROOT_PASSWORD=pass mongodb/mongodb-community-server:latest
 ```

-From what we discussed above, you can infer that -p is publish port, -e is an environment variable, and the final argument is the image.
+From what we discussed above, you can infer that `-p` is publish port, `-e` is an environment variable, and the final argument is the image corresponding to the image that you pulled.
 MongoDB recommends specifying the version instead of latest to ensure the version used is the same as expected.

 Congratulations!
 You have created your first MongoDB container!